11 Month Old Tantrums

 I know he can't talk to express.
 I just want to know what I can do to make things better, and make him happy.
 Please help me, I don't know what to do.

 It is not unusual for babies at around a year old to begin to act this way.
-I want to reassure you that this is actually a very positive development: the beginning of your child's asserting himself as a separate person.
+I want to reassure you that this is actually a very positive development: the beginning of your child's asserting himself as a separate person with wants and needs of his own.

-As babies become less distractable, and more assertive, they try to assert some control over their environment, just as we all do.
+As babies become less distractable, they get more clear about their own needs, and they try to assert some control over their environment to meet those needs, just as we all do.
 He can't talk yet, but he can certainly communicate, by physically resisting situations he doesn't like.
 This self-assertion is in fact a healthy, developmentally appropriate stage -- but not easy for parents.
 In fact, it usually comes as quite a shock -- where did your sweet, compliant baby go?!

 Think of it this way.
 This is his first expression of his own "agency" in the world -- the ability to express what he wants and try to get it.
 You want him to feel like he can have an impact on the world -- that's how optimism, competence and confidence develop.
 More important, when he sees that you care about satisfying his wishes, that's how he knows that he's loved.
 (If your husband told you that he loved you but always told you no about what you wanted, would you feel loved?)